opendistro-for-elasticsearch/performance-analyzer-rca/docs/rcait.md

 Some of the examples for how to write the integ tests can be found here:
 `src/test/java/com/amazon/opendistro/elasticsearch/performanceanalyzer/rca/integTests/tests/poc/*`

+### Running the integ tests
+1. All integration tests written using this framework can be run by using the command `./gradlew rcaIt`

+2. If you want to all the tests in an integ test class, you can do something like this:
+`./gradlew test --tests RcaItPocDedicated`

+3. If you want to run a particular test method in your test class, you can use something like this:
+`./gradlew test --tests RcaItPocDedicated.simple`

 ## Framework deep dive.
 This section might be of interest to you if you are trying to enhance the test framework itself .
 If you just want to add more integration tests, then you may choose to skip this section.